-Job wants to die, to get to the darkness (and presumably peace from his current situation) of the grave.
+Job wants to die.
+He wants the darkness and presumable peace of the grave.

-Because as we know, and keep returning too, God is at work!
+As we have seen, and keep returning to, God is at work!
 His sovereign will is being played out here.

-That’s a hard word for us.
-Often we cannot see God’s will, _why_ He is doing the things He is doing.
+This is a hard word for us.
+Often we are in a similar position.
+He can’t understand God’s will, why He is doing the things He is doing.